 If you’ve been tracking your spending or using my “5 Minute a Month” method to track your cost of living, you already have a good sense of your cost of living.
 Just take your current average spending and use an internet calculator to factor in inflation.
 Since the average inflation is about 3.2% that’s the number I suggest you use.

-If you don’t know what it costs you to live there is no way you can determine if you have enough money to retire.
+If you don’t know what it costs you to live there is no way to know whether or not you’ll have enough money to last all your life.
 So if this is an important question for you, start tracking now.
 Do not go to step 2 unless and until you know what it costs you to live please.

 2. How much passive retirement income (pension and Social Security benefits) will you have?